Maelstrom6/MandelbrotGPU/README.md

 obj.savePNG(image, System.getProperty("user.dir") + "Mandelbrot Picture.png");
 ```
 In the first line, we create a new object whose main mandelbrot formula is fn(z)=z^(numerator/denominator)+c.
-The image will have dimesnions width x height.
+The image will have dimensions width x height.
 The centre of the image will be the complex coordinate: cenreX + i\*centreY.
 The bottom left corner is the point (cenreX - limX) + i\*(cenreY - limY) and similarly the top corner is the complex point (cenreX + limX) + i\*(cenreY + limY).
 The calulatoin will go on for maximumIterations iterations.